gmvoit/just-the-docs/extensions/Accretion.md

 ### Pressure Jump

-If the accreting gas decelerates over a narrow range of radii, then its confining effects on the pressure profile may better represented as a discontinuity in the pressure profile at $r_{\rm dec}$:
+If the accreting gas decelerates over a narrow range of radii, then its confining effects on the pressure profile may be better represented as a discontinuity in the pressure profile at $r_{\rm dec}$:

 <p>
      $$\Delta \left( \frac {P} {f_{\rm th}} \right) \approx - \frac {\dot{M}_{\rm acc} v_{\rm acc}} { 4 \pi r_{\rm dec}^2}$$